Andolatam/api-docs/source/includes/_webhook.md

     },
    "total": 123,
    "MultishipmentByID": "13348",
    "orderNumber": "customOrderNumber"
 }
-]
-}
 ```

-The users will receive an array with information about their shipments with multiple destinations.
-In order to add a new webhook, you must send an email to `soporte@ando.la` with the subject `API-WEBHOOK`.
+The users will receive an object with information about their shipments with multiple destinations.
+In order to receive it, you must send a Bearer Token in Authorization Header, which is given by request, sending an email to `soporte@ando.la`.
+Only in case that shipment status be "Cancelled", the object will return an extra property called `cancelReason`, that indicates the reason because was cancelled.
+In order to add a new webhook, you must send an email to `soporte@ando.la` with the subject `API-WEBHOOK`

 ### Status Codes